MakieOrg/Makie.jl/recipe_system_concept.md

 (LAxis is a SceneLike) or elements such as LText, LColorbar, LLegend, etc.
 - Plots that have been added to Scenes or LAxis instances

+## Plotting without a scene, layout or axis

 The user will not always want to specify all parameters needed for a single correctly plotted element.
 For example, a Scene should be generated when creating a Scatter plot, if there is no Scene given as a mutated argument.
 In the same way, an LAxis